 - If you do not wish to recycle, carefully pour the used cooking oil and grease into its original container or another sealable container and throw it in the trash when cool.

-For restaurants, and other commercial building with high grease output there is only one method to control FOG buildup from the source.
+For restaurants and other commercial buildings with high grease output, there is only one method to control FOG buildup from the source.
 This method involves the installation of a Grease Interceptor, which separates FOG from a restaurant’s waste (not common in residential buildings).
-An alternative approach would be to adjust the sewer piping gradient, diameter, roughness, replacing old deteriorated pipes and improving manhole design.
+An alternative approach would be to adjust the sewer piping gradient, diameter, roughness, replacing old deteriorated pipes, and improving manhole design.
 Of course, the best way to reduce FOG buildup would be to not allow such substances to go down the drain.

-Remember, used cooking oil and grease is valuable.
-Some restaurants and businesses with high grease production choose to partner with a state-licensed grease collection company who typically provide free cooking oil and grease collection services in order to use it to make biodiesel.
+Remember, used cooking oil and grease are valuable.
+Some restaurants and businesses with high grease production choose to partner with a state-licensed grease collection company that typically provides free cooking oil and grease collection services in order to use it to make biodiesel.